plantbreeding/BrAPI/Specification/ObservationVariables/VariableSearch.md

 Scope: CORE.
 Status: ACCEPTED.

-Search for observation variables.

-All search params are optional results should be a list of all variables which match ALL the search params.
+Search for a list of Observation Variables.
+An Observation Variable is defined as the unique combination of a Trait being observed, a Method used for the observation and a Scale to define the observation (ie units).

+All of the parameters in the search request object are optional.
+Any missing input parameter in the search request object is ignored with no default value.
+Each input parameter present in the request object is be used to restrict and filter the data (AND filter).
+Each element within the array of a single parameter is used to identify additional data (OR filter).

+SQL Implementation Example:
+select * from variables where
+(observationVariableDbId = "obs-variable-id1"   OR   observationVariableDbId = "obs-variable-id2")
+AND
+(methodDbId = "method-1"   OR   methodDbId = "method-2")
+AND
+(scaleDbId = "scale-1"   OR   scaleDbId = "scale-2")

 ### Variable search [POST]
 + Parameters
    + observationVariableDbIds (optional, array, `["obs-variable-id1", "obs-variable-id2"]`) ...
-Internal ID used to identify an Observational Variable within an arbitrary data store
+Internal ID used to identify an Observation Variable within an arbitrary data store
    + ontologyDbIds (optional, array, `["CO_334:0100632"]`) ...
-Internal ID used to identify an Observational Variable within the shared ontology data store
+Internal ID used to identify an Observation Variable within the shared ontology data store
    + ontologyXrefs (optional, array, `["CO:123", "CO:456"]`) ...
-External reference ID used to identify an Observational Variable within the shared ontology data store
+External reference ID used to identify an Observation Variable within the shared ontology data store
    + methodDbIds (optional, array, `["method-1", "method-2"]`) ...
 The ID associated with a particular method
    + scaleDbIds (optional, array, `["scale-1", "scale-2"]`) ...
 The ID associated with a particular scale
    + names (optional, array, `["caro_spectro"]`) ...
-The human readable name of an Observational Variable
+The human readable name of an Observation Variable
    + datatypes (optional, array, `["numeric"]`) ...
 The type of data being observed
    + traitClasses (optional, array, `["Phenological", "Physiological"]`) ...
 The class of trait being observed
    + pageSize (optional, integer, `1000`) ...
 The size of the pages to be returned.
 Default is `1000`.